 What constitutes ‘serious financial loss’?

 Unfortunately, there is no definition of the types of loss that will satisfy the requirement for ‘serious financial loss’ in a defamation claim.
-As with many things in law, each case will hinge on its own facts; what may constitute ‘serious financial loss’ for one business, might not for another.
+As with many things in law, each case will depend on its own facts; what may constitute ‘serious financial loss’ for one business, might not for another.
 The loss of one customer for a large business with numerous revenue streams might not satisfy the requirement.
-If, however, you run a small business that services a small number of high-value customers, losing just one of them may constitute ‘serious financial loss’.
+However, if you run a small business that services a small number of high-value customers, losing just one of them may constitute ‘serious financial loss’.

-You should seek advice from a business dispute solicitor as soon as you become aware that a defamatory statement has been published about your business.
-They will assess the likelihood of any financial loss you have suffered, or are likely to suffer, satisfying the somewhat vague legal test of being sufficiently ‘serious’.
+You should seek advice from a business dispute solicitor as soon as you become aware that a critical factual statement has been published about your business.
+They will assess the likelihood of any financial loss you have suffered, or are likely to suffer, and whether you can satisfy the legal test of being sufficiently ‘serious’.

 Examples of where we have helped business clients with a defamation claim